Avanti West Coast: Background

 In December 2018, the Spanish state-owned company Renfe Operadora joined the MTR-led bid.
 During April 2019, it was announced that the incumbent Stagecoach-led bid had been disqualified after it had proposed significant changes to the commercial terms, specially in regards to staff pensions.
-Stagecoach disputed its disqualification and launched a legal challenge to have it overturned; however, on 17 June 2020, the High Court ruled against the company and that the decision had been lawful.
+Stagecoach disputed its disqualification and launched a legal challenge to have it overturned.
+On 17 June 2020 the High Court ruled against the company, deciding that the decision had been lawful.

 In August 2019, the DfT awarded the franchise to the First Trenitalia consortium with Avanti West Coast to commence operations on 8 December 2019.
 The Competition and Markets Authority (CMA) launched a merger inquiry into the award of the franchise following a referral from the European Commission.
-During December 2019, it was announced that the CMA had approved the franchise's award; concerns that limited competition on some routes could lead to higher fares and less availability of cheaper tickets were offset by the agreement of price caps to be present in some regions.
+In December 2019 it was announced that the CMA had approved the franchise's award; concerns that limited competition on some routes could lead to higher fares and less availability of cheaper tickets were offset by the agreement of price caps to be present in some regions.

 Changes and controversies

 Services were curtailed during 2020 in response to the significant decline of passenger travel during the COVID-19 pandemic.
 To help tackle the threat, new hygiene practices were introduced onboard Avanti services.
 Occasionally, services had to be cancelled at short notice due to a lack of staff.
-During 2022, Avanti West Coast begun ramping up service levels again, and issued public promises to restore full service to areas such as North Wales and Chester.
+During 2022, Avanti West Coast began ramping up service levels again, and issued public promises to restore full service to areas such as North Wales and Chester.
 As part of dealing with COVID-19, the DfT produced an Emergency Measures Agreement (EMA) and then in September 2020, an Emergency Recovery Measures Agreement (ERMA), which extended Avanti West Coast's contract until 1 April 2031.

-The 2020 ERMA was overriden in October 2022 with a six-month short term contract to give the company time to improve its performance.
+The 2020 ERMA was overridden in October 2022 with a six-month short-term contract to give the company time to improve its performance.
 In March 2023, this contract was extended by a further six months to expire on 15 October 2023.

-Avanti West Coast is amongst those operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strike in the UK for three decades.
+Avanti West Coast is amongst those operators impacted by the 2022–2024 United Kingdom railway strikes, the first national rail strike in the UK for three decades.
 Its workers are amongst those who have voted to take industrial action due a dispute over pay and working conditions.
 In response, the company appealed for the general public to avoid the railways for non-essential travel on the affected dates, these being 21, 23, and 25 June, as only a minimal service could be run due to the number of staff choosing not to work.
 On 29 June 2022, Avanti West Coast's staff voted in favour of further strikes.